 - The Hoyt model realized that transportation (in particular) and access to resources caused a disruption of the Burgess model.

-- Activities and their locations are highly influenced by transport linkages.
-Low transportation cost and proximity to roads/railway reduces the cost of production.
+- Transport linkages profoundly influence activities and their locations.
+Low transportation cost and proximity to roads/railway reduce the cost of production.

-- Account for major transportation routes and its affect on activities
+- Account for major transportation routes and its effect on activities.